Vikram (1986 Tamil film)

-Vikram is a 1986 Indian Tamil-language action spy film directed by Rajasekhar and stars Kamal Haasan, Sathyaraj, Amjad Khan, Lissy, Dimple Kapadia, Charuhasan and Janagaraj.
-This is the first Indian film to use computer for recording the songs and was adapted from a novel of same name written by Sujatha.
-This was the Malayalam film actress Lissy's Tamil debut who was initially credited as Preethi as well as the Hindi film actress Kapadia's Tamil debut.
+Vikram is a 1986 Indian Tamil-language action spy film directed by Rajasekhar and written by Kamal Haasan and Sujatha.
+The film stars Haasan, Sathyaraj, Amjad Khan, Lissy, Dimple Kapadia, Charuhasan and Janagaraj.
+It is the first Indian film to use computer for recording the songs.
+The screenplay was first published as a serial in the magazine Kumudam.
+Both Lissy and Kapadia made their Tamil debut through this film.

-Although the film received mixed reviews, it performed very well at the box office and turned out to be a commercially successful venture for Raaj Kamal Films International.
-A spiritual successor with the same name was released on 3 June 2022, carrying forward the story with Haasan reprising his role of the title character.
+Although the film received mixed reviews, it performed well at the box office and turned out to be a commercially successful venture for Raaj Kamal Films International.A spiritual successor with the same name was released in 2022, with Haasan reprising his role of the title character.